 About the Connection Group Virtual Environment

-The first App-V 5.0 package in the list has the highest precedence.
+The first package has the highest precedence.

-For the following section:
+Consider the following example section:

 Package 1 (A8731008-4523-4713-83A4-CD1363907160): HKEY_LOCAL_MACHINE\software\contoso\finapp\region=5